Table of Contents Hide

 where and correspondingly,

-So, if the CL = 95%is called the critical value which can be found in the Z table.
+is called the critical value, which can be found in the Z table.

 z value tells us how many Standard deviations an observation is from the mean.
-A Z score of -2 tells us that the observation is 2 Standard deviation to the left of the mean.
+A Z score of -2 tells us that the observation is 2 Standard deviations to the left of the mean.

-Now, let’s find the Z value for a 95% confidence interval.
+Let’s find the Z value for a 95% confidence interval.

 So, the area to the left will be 0.95 + 0.025 = 0.975.
-We can calculate the Positive Z value by looking at the Z table and finding the area as closest to 0.975 which is 1.96.
+We can calculate the Positive Z value by looking at the Z table and finding the area closest to 0.975, which is 1.96.

-We can write the 95% confidence interval for the population mean when population standard deviation is known as :
+We can write the 95% confidence interval for the population mean when the population standard deviation is known as :

 - What is the probability that the population means is greater than 4.73 days?

-(1) Known Values are:days =1.2
+(1) Known Values are:

 The 95% confidence interval is given by:

-where 1.96 is the critical value obtained from the Z table for 95% confidence Interval where = 0.0975 and 0.025
+where 1.96 is the critical value obtained from the Z table for a 95% confidence Interval where = 0.0975 and 0.025

-Thus, to interpret this we can say that we are 95% confidence that the population mean is between 4.2648 and 4.7352.
+Thus, to interpret this, we can say that we are 95% confident that the population means is between 4.2648 and 4.7352.

-(2) Since, the upper limit of 95% confidence interval is 4.7352, we can say that the probability of population mean greater than 4.7352 is approximately 0.025.
+(2) Since the upper limit of 95% confidence interval is 4.7352, we can say that the probability of a population means greater than 4.7352 is approximately 0.025.

 Calculating the Confidence Interval in a SAS data step

-The Confidence Interval can be calculated in a SAS data step as below.
+The confidence interval can be calculated in a SAS data step as below.

-Confidence Interval for Population Mean when Standard Deviation is unknown
+Confidence Interval for Population Mean when Standard Deviation is unknown.

-When the confidence interval is unknown we will not be able to use the below formula.
+When the confidence interval is unknown, we will not be able to use the below formula.

 The major difference between t-distribution and standard normal distribution is that t-distribution has a broad tail compared to standard normal distribution.
 However, as the degrees of freedom increase, the t-distribution converges to a standard normal distribution.